Psittacosis

 What is psittacosis?

 Psittacosis is an infectious disease caused by Chlamydia psittaci, a type of bacteria that most often infects birds.
-While not a common cause of human illness, most people become ill from exposure to parrot-type birds kept as pets, although transmission has also been documented from contact with other types of birds.
+While not a common cause of human illness, most people become ill from exposure to parrot-type birds kept as pets, although some other types of birds can also cause human infection.

 Who gets psittacosis?